muneebazam/automation-wizards/lessons/Lesson3.md

 12. Click *New Pull Request*

 13. Verify that the *base* branch is master and that the only change is the responder file you just created.
+Include reviewers if necessary.

 14. Click *Create Pull Request*